 5. When new output data are available, the Data Source uses Nnf_EventExposure_Notify to send the data to the DCCF.

-8. If a NdccfDataManagement_Notify contains a fetch instruction, the notification endpoint sends a Ndccf_DataManagement_Fetch request to fetch the data from the DCCF.
+8. If a Ndccf_DataManagement_Notify contains a fetch instruction, the notification endpoint sends a Ndccf_DataManagement_Fetch request to fetch the data from the DCCF.

 9. The DCCF delivers the data to the notification endpoint